Szpencer/Szpencer/README.md

 - 👀 I’m interested in machine learning.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Send a message here, if it is possible, I don't know I am new here. :/

 <!---
 Szpencer/Szpencer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.